 This year’s Winter Conference series will take a multidisciplinary look at some challenging issues in the handling of workers’ compensation claims, organized around the theme of ethical leadership.
 As we convene around and communicate the self-insured community’s commitment to do the right thing, at the right time, in claims management, we’ll hear from experts in law, medicine, psychology, claims management, return to work, and more on just how best to do that when difficult or potentially controversial issues arise in our day to day work.

-Want to attend Winter East in Spokane?
-Click here for our companion conference taking place on January 24, 2019.
+Want to attend in Tukwila?
+Click here for our companion Winter West conference on January 18, 2019.

 - Registration and breakfast at 7:30 a.m.